Sabrinas Organizing

 • Kitchen and Pantry Organization Posts By Sabrina's Organizing

-10. Opened Old Cereal boxes.
-If you are like me, and your kids are away at college, you may have some leftover cereal boxes that you are not planning on eating.
+If you are like me, and your kids are away at college, you may have some leftover cereal boxes (affiliate) you do not plan on eating.

-15. Old unused spices and herbs.
-If you collect, spices and herbs in your pantry, it's time to get rid of the ones you don't use and that are turning dull in color.
-Some spices will not be as strong, like paprika, when it gets old.
-Some herbs like parsley and basil, get brown in color from the original bright green.
+If you collect spices (affiliate) and herbs in your pantry, it's time to get rid of the ones you don't use and that are turning dull in color.
+Some spices (affiliate) will not be as strong as paprika when it gets old.
+Some herbs, like parsley and basil, get brown in color from the original bright green.

 15 Things to Toss for a Stress Free Pantry